jina-ai/jina/CONTRIBUTING.md

 <a name="-making-your-first-submission"></a>
 ## 🥇 Making Your First Submission

-0. Associate your local git config with your github account.
+0. Associate your local git config with your GitHub account.
 If this is your first time using git you can follow [the steps](#associate-with-github-account).
 1. Fork the Jina repo and clone onto your computer.
 1. Configure git pre-commit hooks.
 Please follow [the steps](#install-pre-commit-hooks)
 1. Create a [new branch](#naming-your-branch), for example `fix-jina-typo-1`.